saferpay/jsonapi/texts/ContainerDictionary.md

 		        string	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Text which will be printed on payer's debit note.
-Supported by SIX Acquiring.
+Supported by Worldline Acquiring.
 No guarantee that it will show up on the payer's debit note, because his bank has to support it too.<br> Please note that the maximum allowed number of characters is rarely supported.
 It's usually around 10-12.</div>
 	<i class="small text-muted">
 Utf8[1..50]<br />
 				    <span>Example: <code>Thank you for your purchase</code></span>